thirumurthis/Learnings/K8s/K8S_cert_prep.md

             - "for i in 5 4 3 2 1 ; do echo $i; done"
          restartPolicy: Never    # other options, Always or onFailure
 ```
+##### How to run the jobs in multiple pods?
+ - Use the completions option to the spec (`spec.completions : <number>` in the defintion file).
+ - By default the jobs run the pods sequentially, one after the other.
+ - When including `completions`, in case of failures in pod, the job will makes sure to run additonal pods until completions value is met.

+#### How to run the job in multple pods, and start it simultaneously?
+  - Use `paralleism` option to the spec (`spec.parallelism : <number>` in the defintion file).

  - Like other manifest file we can use create command to deploy the jobs
  ```
  $ kubectl create -f job-demo.yaml